⚖️ Bi-Weekly Lawn Mowing Service in Columbia, MD

 Making Bi-Weekly Service Work Better

-Ensure we're mowing at appropriate height (3-3.5 inches) rather than scalping lawn short.
-Taller grass tolerates bi-weekly cutting better than short grass because there's more leaf area to photosynthesize even after cutting taller growth.
-Short-cut grass stressed by removing excessive height every two weeks will thin and struggle.
+Maintain Proper Height: Ensure we're mowing at 3-3.5 inches rather than scalping short.
+Taller grass tolerates bi-weekly cutting better because there's more leaf area remaining after cutting.

-Bi-weekly mowing works better when lawns receive proper fertilization, adequate watering, and good overall care.
-Healthy, vigorous grass tolerates cutting stress better than weak grass.
-Strong turf bounces back quickly from heavier cutting while thin, weak grass continues declining.
-Investment in lawn health helps lawns handle less-than-optimal mowing frequency.
+Support with Good Care: Bi-weekly mowing works better when lawns receive proper fertilization, adequate watering, and good overall care.
+Healthy grass tolerates cutting stress better.

 When Bi-Weekly Service Doesn't Work